awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 1. Check **Enable SAML authentication**\.

 1. Note the service provider entity ID and the two SSO URLs\.
 You only need one of the SSO URLs\.
-For guidance, see [SAML Configuration Overview](#saml-overview)\.
+For guidance, see [SAML configuration overview](#saml-overview)\.
 **Tip**
 These URLs change if you later enable a [custom endpoint](es-customendpoint.md) for your domain\.
 In that situation, you must update your IdP\.